Compensation

 While monetary compensation (Direct Pay) provides immediate cash value, non-monetary rewards deliver intangible or emotional value that significantly boosts satisfaction and retention.

-Non-Monetary Examples: Mentorship programs, professional development workshops, extra time off, flexible work models, public recognition, and the freedom to work on special interest projects (Awesome Time).
-These cost-effective perks create a span class="fn-sb" impact and foster a positive culture.
+• Non-Monetary Examples: Mentorship programs, professional development workshops, extra time off, flexible work models, public recognition, and the freedom to work on special interest projects (Awesome Time).
+These cost-effective perks create a strong impact and foster a positive culture.

 Compensation Management (Compensation Management Definition)

-Compensation management definition refers to the strategic and systematic process an organization uses to plan, design, implement, and oversee its employee pay structures, inclusive of salaries, incentives, and benefits.
+Compensation management definition refers to the strategic and systematic process an organization uses to plan, design, implement, and oversee its employee pay structures, including salaries, incentives, and benefits.

 Compensation Definition in HRM and Objectives